alyxshang/nuwa/README.markdown

 ## FEATURES :test_tube:

-- Auto-updates every single plugin as soon as you enter Neovim.
+- Auto-updates every single plugin as soon as one enters Neovim.
-- Auto-updates the package manager as you enter Neovim.
+- Auto-updates the package manager as one enters Neovim.
 - Allows one to manually delete a plugin with the `NuwaDelete` command.
-- Gives you control over how you want to add and install plugins.
+- Gives the user full control over how one wants to add or install plugins.
 - Extremely light (<200 LOC).

 ## INSTALLATION :inbox_tray: